Key Takeaways:

 If your dog is carrying extra weight, it's like they're always wearing a heavy winter coat.
 This can be bad for their health and might make their life shorter.
 So, it's essential to notice if your pet is getting chubby and do something about it.

+The good news is that weight loss dog food today has come a long way from just ‘smaller portions of the same thing.’
+Natural dog food like BLEP, made with highly-digestible, human grade ingredients and zero calorie-dense fillers, delivers complete and balanced meals, so your dogs don’t just eat, they eat right.
 Aside from making sure your dog gets more exercise and being careful with how many treats they get, there are particular foods made to help dogs lose weight.
 These foods are designed to give your dog the proper nutrition but with fewer calories, like a diet for dogs.
 So, it's like helping your dog slim down with the right food.
 It's always a good idea to talk to the vet to figure out the best plan for your dog's health.

 What is the right food to help my dog lose weight?